qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

         return Timestamp(datetime.now(timezone.utc))
 ```

-The Timestamp class expresses the responsibilities of a Timestamp in
+The Timestamp class expresses the responsibilities of a Timestamp in this
-this specific domain, and no more.
-We cannot accidentally and implicitly
+specific domain, and no more.
+We cannot accidentally introduce a new timestamp
-introduce a new timestamp responsibility.
+responsibility.

 There are more reasons to wrap date/time related behaviour in an abstraction of
-its own.
-It provides a place to handle time zone related logic.
+its own: it provides a place to handle time zone related logic.
 Even more so
 once you realize that UTC and time zones [have some interesting
 properties](https://codeblog.jonskeet.uk/2019/03/27/storing-utc-is-not-a-silver-bullet/).